 In this element, only fields with a limited number of values can be selected.
 These include listed fields, content fields, user fields and Boolean fields.
 For example, it is impossible to have a facet on title.
 If data with unrestricted values is selected, it will be ignored.

-In the following example, based on the "ELP" training offer content type, only the "Catalog" and "Contributor" facets are calculated:
+In the following example, based on the content type "ELP", only the "Catalog" and "Contributor" facets are calculated:

 catalog, courseType.code, contributor, title